thebigpotatoe/node-red-contrib-face-recognition/README.md

 ![Input Node](Images/face-api-input-node-menu.JPG)

-The `face-api-input` node acts as a pipeline between a flow and a selected compute node.
-A compute node must be created and selected for the input node to work.
+The `face-api-input` node acts as a pipeline between a flow and the compute nodes.
+Multiple compute nodes can be created and at least one must be selected for the input node to work.
 By using a config node based approach, multiple input nodes can share the same resources on your device allowing for a smaller memory footprint of the module.

+The input node is capable of utilizing 10 compute nodes to process an image.
+The output of the input node is an array of results from each individual compute nodes containing information about found faces, the over layed image and individual inference time.

+To add multiple compute nodes to the input simply click the __Add node__ button in the edit dialog.
+This will add an option to select another compute node from a list of already created nodes.
+If you have multiple nodes but do not fill in any of them, they will be ignored.
+Only Node 1 is required.

 By design, if a node is computing and another image is sent to that node, it will be ignored until the compute node has finished.
 This allows users to use a stream of images as an input and not worry about queued images bogging down the event loop.